fuhdan/fuhdan/README.md

 **A:** I can create bugs faster than any debugger can find them.
 It's a gift, really.

 ### Q: Do you work with [insert technology here]?
-**A:** If it involves network security, automation, or doesn't require me to understand modern CSS frameworks, probably yes!
+**A:** If it needs securing, monitoring, or can be exploited by a 12-year-old with Kali Linux, absolutely!
+If it requires me to center a div or understand why JavaScript thinks `[] + [] = ""`, we might have a problem.

 ### Q: How do you stay motivated?
 **A:** Imposter syndrome and caffeine - a deadly combination that somehow works.